 - § Username.
 Enter the username for SMTP authentication. - § Password.
 Enter the password of the username for authentication. - § Use an encrypted connection (SSL/TLS).
 Check this option if your SMTP server requires the data to be encrypted over a TLS connection (formerly known as SSL). - 6 Complete the information on the Mail Content tab.
 This tab contains options pertaining to the action email message content. - Subject.
 Enter a text message or edit the default message.
-You can use percent variables to display specific information in the subject. - § Message body.
+You can use percent variable codes (on page 155) to display specific information in the subject. - § Message body.
 Enter a text message or edit the default message.
-You can use percent variables to display specific information in the message body. - 7 Click Save.
+You can use percent variable codes (on page 155) to display specific information in the message body. - 7 Click Save.
 The E-mail action is added to the Actions list.